openai/gpt-oss/README.md

 #### Transformers

 You can use `gpt-oss-120b` and `gpt-oss-20b` with Transformers.
-If you use the Transformers chat template it will automatically apply the [harmony response format][harmony].
-If you use `model.generate` directly, you need to apply the harmony format manually using the chat template or use our [`openai-harmony`][harmony] package.
+If you use the Transformers chat template it will automatically apply the [Harmony response format][harmony].
+If you use `model.generate` directly, you need to apply the Harmony format manually using the chat template or use our [`openai-harmony`][harmony] package.

 ```python
 from transformers import pipeline